 Timing of inshore capelin beach spawning

-Frank et al. hypothesized that late spawning of capelin has produced a temporal mismatch with the spring acoustic survey, as they postulated that persistently late spawning post-1991 has delayed the timing of arrival of high concentrations of capelin to the offshore acoustic survey area.
+Frank et al. hypothesized that the late spawning of capelin produced a temporal mismatch with the spring acoustic survey, as they postulated that persistently late spawning post-1991 has delayed the timing of arrival of high concentrations of capelin to the offshore acoustic survey area.
 However, as noted earlier, the spring acoustic survey in Div.
 3L targets the immature, non-migratory portion of the stock.
-Moreover, if mature capelin are present in the surveyed area in May, the dense, highly aggregated shoals of migrating fish are difficult to detect because shoals are relatively sparse in terms of both the spatial (e.g., transect lines are ~10 to 30+ km apart) and the temporal coverage (e.g., each transect line is only surveyed once) of the spring acoustic survey program.
+Moreover, if mature capelin are present in the surveyed area in May, the dense, highly aggregated shoals of migrating fish are difficult to quantify because shoals are relatively sparse in terms of both the spatial (e.g., transect lines are ~10 to 30+ km apart) and the temporal coverage (e.g., each line is only surveyed once) of the spring acoustic survey program.
 This is in contrast to immature capelin that were in broadly distributed shoals of feeding fish that are non-migratory.
 Indeed, capelin surveys in the Barents Sea are timed to avoid spawning migrations (Gjøsæter 1998).
-In Iceland, if capelin are not detected in surveys during the fall feeding period due to shifting stock distribution, follow-up surveys during spawning migrations are required using coordinated effort from numerous vessels to find the highly aggregating migrating shoals (reviewed in Carscadden et al. 2013).
+In Iceland, if capelin are not detected in surveys during the fall feeding period due to shifting stock distribution, follow-up surveys during spawning migrations are required using coordinated effort from numerous vessels to find the highly aggregated migrating shoals (reviewed in Carscadden et al. 2013).
 In summary, the delay in spawning post-1991 does not explain the sudden, and persistent, decrease in capelin abundance offshore post-1991.

 Inshore recruitment index